The UK’s airport liquid rules for 2026

 What happens at overseas airports?

 It's important to remember that you may not be able to leave liquids or electrical items in your bag on your return trip.
-While there are some exceptions, at most airports in France, Greece, Italy, Portugal and Spain – as well as the US – you will need to take liquids out of your hand luggage and put them in a clear plastic bag.
-At Palma de Mallorca airport you can leave liquids up to 100ml in your bag but this is not yet possible at other Spanish airports.
+While there are some exceptions, at most airports in France, Greece, Italy, Portugal and Spain – as well as the US – you will need to remove liquids from your hand luggage and put them in a clear plastic bag.

 Check the rules on the airport website before you travel.